Share what kind of mom you are!

 A friend of mine has eight kids ages 16 through 30.
 You’d think that out of eight, there’d be a couple of rebellious children in the bunch.
 But as far as I can tell, they’ve all turned out pretty good.
 As a mom of young kids, I like to ask moms like my friend what they did that worked.
 How do you raise kids who don’t rebel?

-They usually remind me that kids make their own decisions and there are no guarantees.
+They usually remind me that kids make their own decisions, and there are no guarantees.
 And it’s true that even if you do everything right, some kids are going to make choices you disagree with.
 But there are some habits each family practiced that steered their kids in the right direction.
-Here are 5 of those things that you can do, too.
+Decrease the likelihood of raising rebellious children with these 5 approaches to parenting.

 1. Give reasons, not just rules.

 Saying “don’t run out in the street” keeps children safe for a moment, but saying “don’t run out in the street because oncoming cars won’t have time to stop” informs them of the real danger they ultimately should look out for.
-Provide the “why” behind the rule to help your kids think about consequences and practice reasoning.
+Providing the “why” behind the rule helps kids think about consequences and practice reasoning, building their ability to assess risks on their own.

 2. Be a family that serves together.

-In her book, Why I Didn’t Rebel, Rebecca Gregoire Lindenbach argued that giving feels good, and when kids are exposed to it starting at an early age, they are more likely to think about how their decisions affect others.
-So create a Family Mission Statement, like this free printable one, and make sure service is a priority.
+In her book Why I Didn’t Rebel, Rebecca Gregoire Lindenbach argued that giving feels good, and when kids are exposed to it starting at an early age, they are more likely to think about how their decisions affect others.
+So create a Family Mission Statement, using this free printable, and make sure service is a priority.

 3. Put on your game face.